Back to All Events

 With over 35 years of experience in various roles across the Department, Heather has established herself as a leader in digital innovation and future-focused learning.
 In her current role, she directs the strategic priorities of the Digital Innovation in Teaching and Learning initiative, including leading the development of resources and capability programs.
 Her work focuses on enhancing digital competency for teachers, advancing digitally enabled and enhanced pedagogies, and exploring the use of generative Artificial Intelligence in teaching and learning.
 This includes leading the professional learning and onboarding for Corella, the Queensland Government generative AI tool for teaching and learning, across the state.

-TIET-UQ Chair of Data Science and Professor of Artificial Intelligence at The University of Queensland
+School of Electrical Engineering and Computer Science at The University of Queensland

 This is your chance to be part of the conversation that's shaping the future of education technology in Queensland.